Quantum corrections to symmetron fifth-force profiles: One-loop equation of motion

 up to one loop, while the right-hand side is

 Immediately, it follows that

-Note that, by following the approach of Ref.~\cite{GARBRECHT2016105}, the one-point function here is the same as that which appears in the saddle-point approximation to the path integral.
-In further distinction to the standard method, we need not take the sourceless limit.
-As a result, the source in constrained such that \(\varphi\) solves the quantum equation of motion,
+Note that, by following the approach of ref.~\cite{GARBRECHT2016105}, the one-point function here is the same as that which appears in the saddle-point approximation to the path integral.
+As a result, the source is constrained such that \(\varphi\) solves the quantum equation of motion,

 We interpret the stationary solution \(\varphi\) as the one-loop quantum field.
 It is given by the sum of the classical field plus fluctuations, \(\varphi = \varphi_\text{cl} + \delta\phi\).
 In terms of the classical action, the quantum equation of motion reads